ethereum/go-ethereum/docs/_getting-started/index.md

 {"jsonrpc":"2.0","id":1,"result":"0xc7d54951f87f7c0"}
 ```

-The balance is in the `return` field in the returned JSON object.
+The balance is in the `result` field in the returned JSON object.
 However, it is denominated in Wei and presented as a hexadecimal string.
 There are many options for converting this value to a decimal in units of ether, for example by opening a Python console and running:

 ```python